HELL0ANTHONY/aws-lambda-with-go/README.md

 ### This lambda implements

-- conection with Dynamodb
+- connection with DynamoDB
 - Generic functions
-- Go runtine
+- Go routine